 This makes it possible for parents, the child and their family to travel (as a family) and enjoy activities and leisure together.
 They are more included in their community, more equal in terms of participation in society, and their physical and mental health is greatly improved.

-In 2016, we trained a total of 248 people.
-There are currently 165 working Guide Dog Partnerships and over 292 working Assistance Dog Partnerships which have been trained and are supported by Irish Guide Dogs for the Blind
+As at the end of 2018 there are currently 168 working Guide Dog Partnerships and over 241 working Assistance Dog Partnerships which have been trained and are supported by Irish Guide Dogs for the Blind

 We have working Guide Dogs and Assistance Dog partnerships in every county.
 We have also trained and are supporting a number of children and adults in each county with either Long Cane Training and/or Independent Living Skills Training.